top of page

 The Fix:

-• Prioritise 7-9 hours of quality sleep per night.
+• Prioritize 7-9 hours of quality sleep each night.

-• Manage stress with techniques like deep breathing, walking, or journaling.
+• Manage stress using techniques like deep breathing, walking, or journaling.

-• Avoid excessive caffeine or screen time before bed.
+• Avoid excessive caffeine or screen time before bedtime.

 The Bottom Line

-The biggest weight loss barrier isn’t usually a lack of effort—it’s a lack of consistency in key areas.
-If your progress has stalled, take an honest look at your habits over weeks and months, not just your best days.
-Small, daily improvements will always beat short bursts of extreme effort followed by setbacks.
+The biggest weight loss barrier isn't usually a lack of effort; it's a lack of consistency in key areas.
+If your progress has stalled, take an honest look at your habits over weeks and months, not just on your best days.
+Small, daily improvements will always outperform short bursts of extreme effort followed by setbacks.

 Comments